Naman1997/simple-fcos-cluster/README.md

 ### Create an HA Proxy Server

-This is a manual step.
 I've installed `haproxy` on my Raspberry Pi.
 You can choose to do the same in a LXC container or a VM.

-It's a good idea to create a non-root user just to manage haproxy access
+It's a good idea to create a non-root user just to manage haproxy access.
+In this example, the user is named `wireproxy`.

 ```
+# Login to the Raspberry Pi
 # Install haproxy
 sudo apt-get install haproxy
+sudo systemctl enable haproxy
+sudo systemctl start haproxy
-# Run this from a user with root privileges
+# Run this from a user with sudo privileges
 sudo EDITOR=vim visudo
 %wireproxy ALL= (root) NOPASSWD: /bin/systemctl restart haproxy